Malaysian Indian cuisine

 Malaysian Indian cuisine, or the cooking of the ethnic Indian communities in Malaysia, consists of adaptations of authentic dishes from India, as well as original creations inspired by the diverse food culture of Malaysia.
 Because the vast majority of Malaysia's Indian community are of South Indian descent, and are mostly ethnic Tamils who are descendants of immigrants from a historical region which consists of the modern Indian state of Tamil Nadu and Sri Lanka's Northern Province, much of Malaysian Indian cuisine is predominantly South Indian-inspired in character and taste.

 A typical Malaysian Indian dish is likely to be seasoned with curry leaves and whole and powdered spice, and to contain fresh coconut in various forms.
 Ghee is still widely used for cooking, although vegetable oils and refined palm oils are now commonplace in home kitchens.
 Before a meal it is customary to wash hands as cutlery is often not used while eating, with the exception of a serving spoon for each respective dish.

 History

-See influence of Indian cuisine in Malaysia, due to Indianisation as part of Greater India as Malaysia and Southeast Asia have been historically influenced by the Indian culture, religion and cuisine.
+Indianisation as part of Greater India as Malaysia and Southeast Asia resulted in historically influence by Indian culture, religion and cuisine.